matwerber1/aws-appsync-sql-vtl-resolvers/README.md

 # Purpose

+Provide generic AWS AppSync Resolvers to interact with an Aurora MySQL Serverless backend data source.

+The focus will first be on flexible ListItems() calls, since these are more complex.
+Atomic / single-item gets, deletes, updates are not a focus right now.

+# Background

 The AWS Amplify CLI provides decent out-of-the-box resolvers for DynamoDB backends that support use filtering listItems() API calls.
 As best I can tell, the AWS Amplify CLI does **not** provide the same level of support when creating an API from an existing Aurora Serverless data source.
 So, this project is my attempt to create